dgerabagi/data-curation-environment/prompt.md

 <file path="src/backend/services/file-operation.service.ts">
 // src/backend/services/file-operation.service.ts
-// Updated on: C124 (Echo tabId in comparison and add markdown preview) import * as vscode from "vscode";
+// Updated on: C126 (Add enhanced logging to handleFileExistenceRequest) import * as vscode from "vscode";
 import * as path from "path";
 import { promises as fs } from 'fs';